-In November, 2020, the Centre d’Art Contemporain Genève will proudly inaugurate Poems I Will Never Release, the first retrospective of the oeuvre of Chiara Fumai (b.
+In November, 2020, the Centre d’Art Contemporain Genève proudly inaugurated Poems I Will Never Release, the first retrospective of the oeuvre of Chiara Fumai (b.
 Rome, 1978–d.
 Bari, 2017).
 The exhibition is curated by Francesco Urbano Ragazzi and Milovan Farronato in collaboration with Andrea Bellini.

 Three years after the artist’s untimely death, a group of institutions has gathered around her estate in order to deepen her legacy and transmit her extraordinary work to a broader public.
 The exhibition will travel for the next two years, making available its decisive investigation of a creative personality who markedly developed the languages of performance art and feminist aesthetics for the twenty-first century.